Bootcamp-IA-P4/Car_prices_project_equipo2/README.md

 ##  🔍 Main Features
 ✅ Complete EDA with visualizations to understand variable relationships.
-✅ Trained regression model to predict used car prices.
+✅ Trained  Gradient Boosting model to predict used car prices.
 ✅ Streamlit visual interface for predictions.
 ✅ Well-structured project by functionality.